rhasanbd/CNN-Image-Classification-Tricks-of-the-Trade/README.md

 ## Key Observation

 Based on the results obtained from the experiments, we make following observations.

 - The shallow CNN can be trained optimally without Batch Normalization.
 The ReLU activation and He initiazer are good enough to ensure the flow of healthy loss gradients.

-- The best technique to combat overfitting is dropout.
+- The best technique to combat overfitting is dropout (for MNIST Fashion dataset).

 - The effect of data augmentation varies depending on how it is applied.
-For example, experiment 8 has the worst performance (test accuracy) because of aggressive data augmentation policy.
+For example, experiment 8 has the worst performance (test accuracy) because of its aggressive data augmentation policy.
 However, it has nearly 0 overfitting.

 - Data augmentation is a very useful regularization technique, but it needs to applied judiciously.
+In deep CNNs we will find data augmentation to improve generalization performance.

 <img src="https://cse.unl.edu/~hasan/Pics/CNN-ImageClassification-Results-Comparison.png" width=800, height=400>